BrookaBrooke/Weeb-Roulette/journals/Connor_Gillespie.md

 Today, I worked on:

+1. Started to make headway into routers and queries for forums.

 ## Nov 24

 Today, I worked on:

+1. Holiday Break

 ## Nov 25

 Today, I worked on:

+1. Holiday Break

 ## Nov 28

 Today, I worked on:

+1. More routers and queries work for forums, did a big merge into main.

 ## Nov 29

 Today, I worked on:

+1. Created additional forum routers/queries

 ## Nov 30

 Today, I worked on:

+1. Added get routers for Posts and Threads with queries, did final edits to forums, and then merged to main.

 ## Dec 01

 Today, I worked on:

+1. Added get by profile method for threads, merged to main, and then finished the backend for forums.